nicklockwood/layout/README.md

 View properties are specified using *expressions*, which are simple, pure functions stored as strings and evaluated at runtime.
 Now, I know what you're thinking - *stringly typed code is horrible!* - but Layout's expressions are strongly-typed, and designed to fail early, with detailed error messages to help you debug.

 Layout is designed to work with ordinary UIKit components, not to replace or reinvent them.
-Layout-based views can be embedded inside Nibs ands Storyboards, and Nib and Storyboard-based views can be embedded inside Layout-based views and view controllers, so there is no need to rewrite your entire app if you want to try using Layout.
+Layout-based views can be embedded inside Nibs and Storyboards, and Nib and Storyboard-based views can be embedded inside Layout-based views and view controllers, so there is no need to rewrite your entire app if you want to try using Layout.

 # Usage